-- 1. Hold the telephone up to your ear canal as usual. - 2.
+- 1. Hold the telephone up to your ear canal or hold it close to the hearing aid microphones as illustrated. - 2.
 If you hear whistling, try holding the telephone in the same position for a few seconds.
 The hearing aid may be able to cancel the whistling. - 3.
 You can also try holding the telephone slightly away from the ear.